rerun-io/rerun/docs/content/reference/types/archetypes/ellipsoids3d.md

 Note that orienting and placing the ellipsoids/spheres is handled via `[archetypes.LeafTransforms3D]`.
 Some of its component are repeated here for convenience.
+If there's more leaf transforms than half sizes, the last half size will be repeated for the remaining transforms.

 ## Components